Last updated: Aug-23-2023

-Fetch is an option for automatically fetching (retrieving) files from existing remote locations and delivering them using dynamic URLs.
-In both cases, the files are delivered through a powerful CDN network, greatly improving your users' browsing experience, reducing load on your servers and lowering hosting costs, while you also benefit from on-the-fly image transformation and optimization, and all of this with minimum changes on your side.
+Fetch is an option for automatically fetching (retrieving) images and videos from existing remote locations and delivering them using dynamic URLs.
+The files are delivered through a powerful CDN network, greatly improving your users' browsing experience, reducing load on your servers and lowering hosting costs, while you also benefit from on-the-fly image and video transformation and optimization, and all of this with minimum changes on your side.

 Auto-upload is a different feature that may be more suitable to your use case when it comes to delivering remote assets.
-The main difference between these two features is how the remote image is handled:
+The main difference between these two features is how the remote asset is handled:

-Fetch enables on-the-fly transformation of remote images and optimized delivery via a CDN.
-Fetched images are cached in your Cloudinary product environment for performance reasons.
-Paid Cloudinary customers can request to have the remote images checked on a regular basis (every 7 days by default) and if the remote image has changed, the cached image is updated accordingly.
-This feature supports only image assets.
+Fetch enables on-the-fly transformation of remote images and videos with optimized delivery via a CDN.
+Fetched assets are cached in your Cloudinary product environment for performance reasons.
+Paid Cloudinary customers can request to have the remote assets checked on a regular basis (every 7 days by default) and if the remote asset has changed, the cached asset is updated accordingly.

 Auto-Upload also enables on-the-fly transformation of existing remote assets with optimized delivery via a CDN, while simultaneously uploading the fetched media asset to your Cloudinary product environment for further management, and thus benefiting from a variety of additional features (just like any other asset uploaded to your Cloudinary product environment).
 After an asset has been auto-uploaded from the remote location, all requests for the asset will reference the asset stored in your Cloudinary product environment.
 Any further updates to the remote asset will make no difference, as this process does not check for updates.

 The following table summarizes how these differences can impact different elements of the media management process:

-The fetch feature is a quick way to deliver images from remote URLs.
-The image can be transformed and optimized on the fly, before being cached and delivered through fast, localized CDNs and not via local web servers.
-To create a fetch URL, simply prepend the following prefix to the URL of the image:
+The fetch feature is a quick way to deliver assets from remote URLs.
+The asset can be transformed and optimized on the fly, before being cached and delivered through fast, localized CDNs and not via local web servers.
+To create a fetch URL, simply prepend the following prefix to the URL of the asset:

 Both URLs return the exact same image, only the second one is cached and delivered through fast, localized CDNs and not via the local web server.

-You can also use the fetch feature to apply any of Cloudinary's image transformations to the delivered image.
-Simply add the transformation parameters to the URL directly after the fetch prefix and before the URL of the image.
+You can also use the fetch feature to apply any of Cloudinary's image and video transformations to the delivered asset.
+Simply add the transformation parameters to the URL directly after the fetch prefix and before the URL of the asset.

-If the image referenced by the original URL changes, Cloudinary will not automatically update the fetched image embedded in your site and all its transformed versions.
-For details, see Refreshing or deleting fetched images.
+- If the asset referenced by the original URL changes, Cloudinary will not automatically update the fetched asset embedded in your site and all its transformed versions.
+For details, see Refreshing or deleting fetched assets.

 You can restrict the list of allowed domains that can be used with the fetch feature in the Allowed fetch domains section on the Security page of the Console Settings.